kalyanidhusia/salaries/README.md

 ## Salaries

+The median annual wage for data scientists was $108,020 in May 2023.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $61,070, and the highest 10 percent earned more than $184,090.
 This dataset provides valuable insights into compensation and employment trends within the data science field.
 It encompasses a wide range of roles and industries, offering a comprehensive picture of the data science landscape.

 Dataset Description:
 The dataset includes the following features: